-Primark has committed to an initiative from the environmental experts WRAP: the Sustainable Clothing Action Plan (SCAP).
-Alongside other members from the clothing sector, Primark is working toward collective industry targets.
-These include reducing the amount of waste that ends up in landfills to help us reduce the environmental impact of our supply chain.
+Primark has committed to an initiative from environmental experts WRAP – the Sustainable Clothing Action Plan (SCAP).
+Alongside other members from the clothing sector, Primark is working to collective industry targets.
+These include reducing the amount of waste that ends up in landfill to help us reduce the environmental impact of our supply chain.
 A further element of SCAP aims to improve the traceability of raw materials in our supply chain.
 We submit the type and amount of raw materials used in our products to SCAP with the help of our suppliers.
 We also register the country of origin of the materials and fabrics used which means we can track where they’re being sourced from.

 We also want to go beyond tracing raw materials.
 We want to ensure our raw materials are sustainably sourced.
 And we’ve started with cotton.

 At Primark, our long-term ambition is to ensure that all the cotton used in our supply chain is sustainably sourced.
 To do that we focus on two areas.
 We help farmers look after their environment by using less water and chemicals while still getting better yields.
 And we work to make the farming communities stronger, by building business skills and investing in health and other projects.